Fireflies in the Garden: Production

 The film was shot in Austin (including the University of Texas), Bastrop, and Smithville, Texas.
-Lake Bastrop was site of fishing scene.
+Lake Bastrop was the site of the fishing scene.
 The historic T. A. Hasler House in Bastrop was used significantly in the film.

 Music

 Javier Navarrete composed the score heard in the European release version, but when it was released in the US in 2011 in a reedited form it received a new score by Jane Antonia Cornish.
 Both scores received soundtrack albums, Navarrete's by Decca and Cornish's by BSX.